 Event Management with Foundation Year

-From music festivals and business conferences to exhibitions and fundraisers – the events industry is varied, vibrant and booming.
+N82XFrom business conferences to exhibitions and fundraisers to festivals – the events industry is varied, vibrant and booming.
 Our vocationally orientated Event Management degree is recognised as one of the best in the country and will help you launch a career where you can really make an impact.

 Course overview

-At Winchester you learn how to combine creativity with careful planning to deliver memorable and well-managed events for the University and our many industry partners.
+At Winchester you will learn how to combine creativity with careful planning to deliver memorable and well-managed events.
+Our future-focused course puts digital skills and problem-solving at the core and in every module, employability and industry links are integrated to support you to develop your skills

-It’s not all hands-on.
-You also acquire a thorough grounding in the strategic and managerial skills needed to function in any business environment.
-These can be road-tested on one of the many work placements offered by local employers who make regular contributions to the programme.
+You will acquire a thorough grounding in the strategic and managerial skills needed to function in any business environment and can complete a work placement offered by local employers who make regular contributions to the programme.

-There is an excellent range of practical modules and the university works closely with professional practitioners and expert speakers who can help to build up your industry network.
-Relatively small student numbers mean you receive excellent support from staff and have direct access to expert knowledge throughout the course.
+There is an excellent range of practical modules and the University works closely with professional practitioners and expert speakers who can help to build up your industry network.
+You will receive support from staff and have direct access to expert knowledge throughout the course.
+You will also have the opportunity to attend occasional field trips during your studies.

 A Foundation Year is the perfect way to boost your academic skills, build your confidence and develop your wider subject knowledge so you can succeed at Winchester.
 This course offers an extra year of study at the start (Year 0) which leads onto a full degree programme (Years 1, 2 and 3).